-PSY 486 Independent Research or Teaching 1-3 Cr in Psychology
+PSY 486 Independent Research in Psychology 1-3 Cr

 This is an individualized instruction course through which a student engages in advanced research on a topic chosen in conjunction with a psychology department faculty member.
 Weekly conferences with the supervising faculty member are required.
 Credits are variable.
+Prerequisite: Instructor permission required.
 Each semester.
-Prerequisite PSY 309.